 At a European level, the new European member states are experiencing significant growth.
-Gross Domestic Product (GDP) in the Europe and Central Asia region is estimated to have increased 6.8 percent in 2006, up from 6.0 percent growth the year before.
+Gross Domestic Product (GDP) in the Europe and Central Asia region is estimated to have increased 6.8% in 2006, up from 6.0 percent growth the year before.
 An acceleration of growth in high-income Europe, still-low real interest rates, and further increases in the incomes of regional oil exporters helped to generate an acceleration in output among many countries in the region (notably in Bulgaria, Estonia, Latvia, Poland, Romania, Russia and other oil exporters, the Slovak Republic, and Ukraine).
-Growth in Bulgaria and Romania was also bolstered by improved confidence and capital inflows tied to EU accession in January 2007.